jscheffner/passport-middleware/README.md

 var authorization = require('passport-middleware).authorization;
 router.get('/', authorization(['author', 'reader']), someHandler);
 ```
-This would cause a 403 status message if the user has none of the roles 'author' and 'reader'.
+This would cause a 403 status message if the user had none of the roles 'author' and 'reader'.
 If he has, someHandler will be called.
 This only works if the user has some property named 'roles' which is an array of strings.